ietf-wg-green/draft-ietf-green-framework/draft-ietf-green-framework.md

 Relationships are modeled with a Relationship that contains the UUID of the other participant in the relationship, along with a Relationship type.

-There are three types of relationships are Power Source, Metering, and Aggregations.
+There are four types of relationships are Power Source, Metering, Aggregation, and Functional Enablement.

 * A Power Source Relationship is a relationship where one Energy Object provides power to one or more Energy Objects.
 The Power Source Relationship gives a view of the physical wiring topology; for example, a data center server receiving power from two specific Power Interfaces from two different PDUs.